estrogen-gaming/bouncer/README.md

 ### Run with Deno

-Bouncer can be ran with `deno task start`.
+Bouncer can be run with `deno task start`.

 ## How it Works